AdobeDocs/analytics-platform.en/help/content-analytics/content-analytics.md

 ![Assets and experiences](/help/content-analytics/assets//content-analytics-experience-asset.png)

-* **Experience**: An experience is all text on a web page that is reproducible using the URL used by the initial user visiting that web page.
+* **Experience**: An experience is all text on a web page that is reproducible using the URL that is used by the initial user who visited the web page.
 Each experience gets a unique identifier.
 * **Asset**: An asset is an individual and unique piece of content, like an image.
 Each asset also gets a unique identifier.
 * **Attribute**: An attribute is a descriptive metadata element associated with an experience or asset.
 Examples of an attribute are: style of photography, readability, persuasion strategy, object color, background color.